benjaminstones/ReactHookDictionary/README.md

 - A context can be created with createContext().
 - A context provider can be used to create a scope in which components can access the context.
 - The hook allows you to access the current value within a component inside the context provider.

+This can be used instead of drilling props through multiple layers of components.